raphsilva/contrastive-summarization/README.md

 #### Python modules

-The python modules needed to execute the files are listed in `requirements.txt`.
+If you intend to run the Clustering method, you'll need to install additional Python modules.
+The Python modules needed to execute the method are listed in `requirements.txt`.
 To install them, run `pip install -r requirements.txt`.
 Depending on how Python and pip were installed in you computer, you may need to specify the pip version: `pip3 install -r requirements.txt`.

 ### Execution